KundaAstratta/SimpleWatch/README.md

 Just use it and your comments are welcome

 Please contact me if you would like some additional features or report issues.

-2.0 :

-- New color for minute hand (lite gray)

-When phone disconnected, a different icon appear instead of the date

-If notifications an other icon

-Enjoy !

-1.1 :

-- More devices supported